henryleefib/HenryLee.Github.io/README.md

 ### Q&A:
+1.
-1. Do I need previous experience in programming before participating the coding bootcamp?
+Q: Do I need previous experience in programming before participating the coding bootcamp?
 A: Previous experience is not required.
 Just join the class and have fun creating something new.

+Q: What I'll learn during this mini coding bootcamp?
+A: